 Sadly, Alice’s story is not a one-off.
 It is a typical story illustrating the link between coercive behaviour and stalking.
 During their brief relationship, Alice had always thought that Dhillon had looked out for her, but the reality was that he had always been trying to manipulate her as well as her friends and family.
 He made negative comments about her personal appearance to undermine her confidence.
 He stoked up minor disagreements between her friends and persuaded her that she was better without them.
 He sent messages to her mother telling her what a horrible person her daughter was.
 All the time he emphasised to Alice herself how much he cared about her and would look after her.
 In a few short months, Alice had lost all her self-confidence and felt she had no friends left.
 Once she split from him and started to take control again she began to return to her old self.
 This was the point where Trimaan Dhillon’s coercive control turned to stalking.

 Many ex-partners will exhibit stalking-type behaviour to try and win their partners back and not all of them will become obsessive.
 When warned by the police, around 50% of stalkers will immediately stop the behaviour, but the ones that do not, like Dhillon, can be extremely dangerous.
 Stalking, in these cases, is murder in slow motion.

 For the Alice Ruggles Trust, the key question is this: if another Alice presented herself to the police today, would the outcome be any different?
-The lessons learned as a result of Alice's case have been difficult ones but some police forces have been working hard to implement procedural change and update training for front-line officers.
-Many have stopped using PINs.
-But, as the National Stalking Consortium’s report Out of Sight, Out of Mind—Two Years On shows, there is still a huge amount of work to be done.
+Encouragingly, lessons are being learned as a result of Alice's case.
+Many police forces have been working hard to implement procedural change and update training for front-line officers.
+Most have stopped using PINs.
+The National Stalking Consortium’s 2008 report Out of Sight, Out of Mind—Two Years On has helped to stimulate change, but there is still a huge amount of work to be done.